Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Additional Information: On the theme of industrial heritage, the Museum of Power is just a 15 - 20 minute walk away.

 Access Information: Caution needed; track is a right of way for farm vehicles.
+Parking and turning space limited.
 Rough grass and low steps into church.

 Goldhanger, Maldon, Essex